top of page

 Article 33

-• Operation diagrams under the multilayer concept.
+• Operation schemes under the multi-layer concept.

-• Standardization of hardware, base software, utilities and data structures
+• Standardization of hardware, base software, utilities, and data structures

 • Exchange of experiences between Departments.

-• Permanent training program for company employees.
+• Permanent training program for company collaborators.

 Article 34